cshiv/percona-toolkit/src/go/pt-k8s-debug-collector/README.rst

 - Installed, configured, and available in PATH ``mysql`` for PXC and MySQL
 - Installed, configured, and available in PATH ``pt-mongodb-summary`` for MongoDB
 - Installed, configured, and available in PATH ``psql`` for PostgreSQL
 - Installed, configured, and available in PATH  kubernetes client like ``kubectl``.
-Can be overriden by --client flag
+Can be overridden by --client flag

 Known Issues
 ============